Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 - [Price Optimization Setup SQL 2](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/setup/po_setup_2.sql)

 <!-- ------------------------ -->
-## Machine Learning With Snowpark Part 1 - Setting Up Snowflake Notebook
+## Machine Learning With Snowpark Part 1 - Price Optimization: Setting Up Snowflake Notebook
 Duration 13

 ### Overview
 You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to create Snowflake notebook by importing notebook.
 - Download the notebook **tasty_bytes_price_optimization_and_recommendation.ipynb** using this repository [link](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/notebook/tasty_bytes_price_optimization_and_recommendations.ipynb)
 - Navigate to Notebooks in [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) by clicking on Projects -> Notebook
 - Using the import button on the top right, import the downloaded **tasty_bytes_price_optimization_and_recommendation.ipynb** notebook.
 - Provide a name for the notebook and select appropriate database `JOVIANE_DEMO_TASTYBYTESPRICEOPTIMIZATION_PROD`, schema `ANALYTICS` and warehouse `JOVIANE_DEMO_TASTYBYTESPRICEOPTIMIZATION_DS_WH`.

 - Open the notebook once created and add the following packages by using the "Packages" button on the top right and selecting their appropriate versions